Kathy Griffin Dishes on Her Feud With ‘Fame Whore’ Lawyer Lisa Bloom—and Bloom Returns Fire

 It’s a narrative, as Griffin tells it, of Bloom’s astronomical legal fees and alleged “fame-whoring,” and of Bloom and Braden Pollock, her husband and law firm manager, “badgering” the comedian to drop her objections to accompanying Bloom on a national media tour.

-After a widely-ridiculed June 2 news conference at Bloom’s Woodland Hills, Calif., law offices, that media tour would have most notably included a joint appearance on ABC’s Good Morning America the following Monday.
+After a widely ridiculed June 2 news conference at Bloom’s Woodland Hills, California, law offices, that media tour would have most notably included a joint appearance on ABC’s Good Morning America the following Monday.
 That interview didn’t happen after Griffin vetoed it.

 “I’m not acting like some innocent—I’ve been around.
 But I’ve never been through anything like this.
 I’m still living it,” Griffin told The Daily Beast, recalling an acrimonious conference call several hours after the disastrous morning media event.